 An international panel of judges, including Professor John Camm and Professor Hugh Calkins, select which case studies to include in the report.
 They look at originality, completion, patient involvement and implications for healthcare.
 The winning case studies will be acknowledged and promoted, with the winning teams receiving a certificate and the option to present their work at an AF Association International AF Meeting.
 Additionally, their centre will be listed as a Centre of Excellence.
 The published report will be disseminated, during AF Association Global AF Aware Week, as a model of best practice that other centres can adapt to improve their own practice in the management of patients with AF.

-Applications for the AF Association Healthcare Pioneers Report 2022 are now open (deadline 31st May 2021)!
+Applications for the AF Association Healthcare Pioneers Report 2022 are now open (deadline extended 30th June 2021)!
 We encourage everyone who is aware of, or actively engaged in the management of patients with AF, to share their examples of best practice.
 The winners will be announced during the AF Association Global AF Aware Week 2021 (15 - 21 November)